Hispano-Moresque ware: Andalusian

 Though other types of painted pottery, not usually called Hispano-Moresque ware, were produced in Al-Andaluz earlier, firm evidence of lustreware production is not found before the early or mid-13th century, when it may have been begun by Egyptian potters escaping political disturbances.
 Already it was being exported, as some of the earliest evidence is bowls set as decoration into the facades of churches in Pisa when they were built.
 An import from Malaga through Sandwich, Kent in England for the Spanish-born Queen Eleanor of Castile was recorded in 1289, consisting of "42 bowls, 10 dishes, and 4 earthenware jars of foreign colour (extranei coloris)".
 Malagan ware was also exported to the Islamic world, and has been found at Fustat (medieval Cairo) and elsewhere.

 The best known and most impressive examples of Andalucian wares are the Alhambra vases, a number of very large vases made to stand in niches in the Alhambra in Granada, and perhaps elsewhere.
 These are very atypical in Islamic pottery in having only a decorative function, with no practical purpose, and are "by far" the largest pieces of lustreware known.
 They are based on traditional shapes descended from the ancient amphora, but at about 115 to 170 cm tall are close to the height of a human.
 They are thought to come from a range of dates covering the late 14th and the 15th centuries, and the decoration and precise shape of the body is different in each surviving example.
 According to Alan Caiger-Smith, "few other pots in the world make such a strong physical impression".

 All are now in museums, five in Spain and others in St Petersburg, Berlin, Washington D.C., Stockholm and Palermo; various large fragments also survive.
 Lustre tiles are also still in place at the Alhambra.
-The "Fortuny Tablet", a unique plaque measuring 90 x 44 cm, has a garden-like design, inside a border with an inscription praising Yusuf III, Sultan of Granada (r.
-1408-1417).
+The "Fortuny Tablet", a unique plaque measuring 90 × 44 cm, has a garden-like design, inside a border with an inscription praising Yusuf III, Sultan of Granada (r.
+1408–1417).
 Its design resembles that of some Spanish carpets.